ray-project/ray/doc/source/data/glossary.rst

         Its utility is as the last-mile bridge from ETL pipeline outputs to distributed ML applications and libraries in Ray.

-        To learn more about Ray Datasets, read :ref:`Key Concepts <dataset_concept>`.
+        To learn more about Ray Datasets, read :ref:`Key Concepts <datastream_concept>`.

     Dataset (object)
         A class that represents a distributed collection of data.

-        :class:`~ray.data.Dataset` exposes methods to read, transform, and consume data at scale.
+        :class:`~ray.data.Datastream` exposes methods to read, transform, and consume data at scale.

         To learn more about Datasets and the operations they support, read the :ref:`Datasets API Reference <data-api>`.